-In this paper we outline our vision to decentralize test automation and the control of regression testing by developing tests cases that are capable of intelligent, autonomous and adaptive actions.
+In this paper we outline our vision to decentralize the control over regression testing by developing tests cases that are capable of autonomous and adaptive actions.
 Such test cases are named test agents.
 We envision the use of a test agent as a self-contained and self-aware test case capable of interactions with other test agents.
 These test agents represent another way for an engineer to design test cases that will effectively test software.
-The use of test agents tackles these test automation challenges by enabling test engineers to create autonomous and adaptive test cases which can take decisions about their action-execution mechanism and scope of interactions at run-time.
+The use of test agents tackles these test automation challenges by enabling test engineers to create autonomous and adaptive test cases which can take decisions about their action-execution mechanism and scope of interactions at runtime.

-Many possible definitions of agents exist in the literature [8].
-Here we explicitly consider that agents are software systems that operate in an execution environment which they can perceive and respond to, take initiatives and select own goals, and interact with others when deemed fit [12].
-Over the past few years, this paradigm has been applied in different application domains, with varying levels of product maturity [17].
+Many possible definitions of agents exist in the literature [3].
+Here we explicitly consider that agents are software systems that operate in an execution environment which they can perceive and respond to, take initiatives and select own goals, and interact with others when deemed fit [4].
+Over the past few years, this paradigm has been applied in different application domains, with varying levels of product maturity [5].
 These solutions are being deployed in the telecommunication, logistics, e-commerce, and robotics domain.
-Having learned from the successes and drawbacks of using agents in other domains, our vision is to introduce and implement the test agent paradigm.
-Practically, our vision goals are to: (i) help test engineers create test cases capable of adaptive and autonomous actions using test agents, (ii) develop a language for describing test agents, i.e., agents with a specific purpose in terms of test effectiveness and efficiency, a set of interaction and execution mechanisms, and the ability to perceive the test evaluation results after each run, and (iii) investigate how test agents and their interactions evolving in time could be represented using specific rules.
+Having learned from the successes and drawbacks of using agents in other domains, our vision is to explore the test agent paradigm.
+Practically, our vision goals are to: (i) create test cases capable of adaptive and autonomous actions using test agents with a specific purpose in terms of test effectiveness and efficiency, a set of interaction and execution mechanisms, and the ability to perceive the test evaluation results after each run and (ii) investigate how test agents and their interactions evolving in time could be represented.